-a codification process (i.e., creating a unified EGX code for the trading parties);

-- a share trading process, which includes preparing and submitting an extensive set of documents from the seller, the buyer as well as the issuing company.
+- a codification process (i.e. creating a unified EGX code for the trading parties); - a share trading process, which includes preparing and submitting a set of documents by the seller, the buyer as well as the issuing company.
 The EGX usually takes three business days to review the transaction file and request any further documents.
-A committee within the EGX may need to review the transaction's file and approve it in specific cases, including if a transaction or a group of related transactions is or exceeds EGP 20 million; and - Transfer of ownership: The EGX usually issues the share transfer certificates proving the transfer of the sold shares to the buyer on the same day of execution.
-However, the actual transfer of ownership does not take effect unless the Misr Central Clearing and Depository Registry ("MCDR") settles the transaction through the MCDR system.
+The pricing committee within the EGX would need to review the transaction's file and approve it in specific cases, including if a transaction's or a group of related transactions' purchase price is equal to or exceeds EGP 20 million; and - The EGX usually issues the share transfer certificates proving the transfer of the sold shares to the buyer on the same day of execution.
+However, if the shares being transferred are registered with the MCDR, the transaction goes through the MCDR following its execution at EGX.